Skip to main content

 Metabolic Pathways and Peptide Interaction

-The body’s are highly responsive to nutrient availability and timing.
+The body’s metabolic pathways are highly responsive to nutrient availability and timing.
 When food is consumed, a complex series of hormonal and enzymatic responses are triggered to process and store energy.
 This process is most efficient when aligned with the body’s natural circadian rhythm, which typically favors metabolic activity during daylight hours and a fasting state overnight.

 Improper nutritional timing, such as consistent late-night eating or skipping breakfast, can lead to a desynchronization of these internal clocks, particularly in peripheral tissues like the liver, skeletal muscle, and adipose tissue.
 This desynchronization can result in: